blahdora/rosalind/README.md

 Contributing

 ## Introduction
-Welcome to the Rosalind Algorithm Solutions and Explanations repository!
+Welcome to the Rosalind Solutions and Explanations repository!
 This project aims to provide clear, well-documented solutions to the problems on the Rosalind platform.

 ## Solutions
 Each problem is located in its respective directory, with the following structure: